Skip to content

 Charter in Antiparos: What to Expect

-Antiparos is the quieter counterpart to its larger neighbour Páros, and an Antiparos yacht charter is defined by contrast: whitewashed simplicity set against vivid blue water, a famous cave that descends 100 metres into the island's limestone heart, and a harbour village intimate enough that a single evening ashore feels genuinely memorable.
-Charter guests arriving by yacht enjoy an immediate advantage — the ability to anchor in secluded coves well beyond the reach of day-trippers, and to depart at first light before the summer ferries bring the crowds.
-The island's scale is deceiving; despite its modest footprint, Antiparos offers considerable variety across its coastline, from exposed sandy beaches on the western shore to sheltered turquoise inlets to the south and east.
+Antiparos is the quieter counterpart to its larger neighbour Paros — whitewashed simplicity against vivid blue water, a cave that descends 100 metres into the limestone, and a harbour village small enough that a single evening ashore stays with you.
+Arriving by yacht is the advantage: anchor in coves beyond the reach of day-trippers and leave at first light before the summer ferries bring the crowds.
+For its modest footprint, the island holds real variety along its coast — exposed sandy beaches on the western shore, sheltered turquoise inlets to the south and east.

 Anchorages & Highlights

-The main port, Antiparos Town (Chora), sits on the eastern coast and provides a well-protected berth with easy access to tavernas, the central square, and the celebrated cave of Antiparos — a site so impressive that the Marquis de Nointel held a Christmas Mass inside it in 1673 with an audience reportedly numbering in the hundreds.
-For those seeking seclusion, Soros Bay on the eastern coastline offers calm, crystalline water and good holding ground in sand, making it a reliable overnight anchorage in settled conditions.
-Agios Georgios Bay to the south is a favourite for day anchorage — shallow, brilliantly clear, and lined with fine sand.
-On the western coast, Camping Beach (Psaraliki) and the stretch toward Faneromeni serve as excellent stops when the meltemi is not running hard from the north.
-The small islet of Despotiko, just to the southwest, is arguably the finest anchorage in the area: a protected channel between the two land masses, clear water over sand, and an active archaeological site revealing a significant archaic sanctuary of Apollo — best appreciated from the deck of a yacht at anchor as the late afternoon light falls across the ruins.
+The main port, Antiparos Town (Chora), sits on the east coast — a well-protected berth with easy access to the tavernas, the central square, and the cave of Antiparos, where the Marquis de Nointel held a Christmas Mass inside in 1673 before an audience reportedly in the hundreds.
+For seclusion, Soros Bay on the east coast has calm, clear water and good holding in sand, a reliable overnight anchorage in settled conditions.
+Agios Georgios Bay to the south is a favourite day anchorage — shallow, very clear, fine sand.
+On the west coast, Camping Beach (Psaraliki) and the stretch toward Faneromeni are good stops when the meltemi is not running hard from the north.
+The islet of Despotiko, just to the southwest, is the best anchorage in the area: a protected channel between the two land masses, clear water over sand, and an active archaeological site with a significant archaic sanctuary of Apollo — best seen from the deck at anchor as the late-afternoon light falls across the ruins.

 Best Time to Charter in Antiparos

-The optimal window for an Antiparos yacht charter runs from late May through to early October, with June and September representing the finest balance of settled weather, manageable crowd levels, and comfortable temperatures.
-July and August bring the Aegean's notorious meltemi — a strong northerly wind that can reach Force 6 or above — which, while exhilarating for experienced sailors, requires careful passage planning and awareness of exposed anchorages on the island's western and northern sides.
-The shoulder months offer softer conditions and a more contemplative atmosphere ashore.
+The charter window runs from late May to early October, with June and September the balance of settled weather, manageable crowds, and comfortable temperatures.
+July and August bring the meltemi — a strong northerly that can reach Force 6 or above — which experienced sailors handle with careful passage planning and an eye on the exposed western and northern anchorages.
+The shoulder months are softer, both on the water and ashore.

 Getting There

-Antiparos is most naturally incorporated into a broader Cyclades charter itinerary, typically departing from Athens (Alimos Marina or Lavrion), with the crossing to the Páros–Antiparos channel achievable within a day's sail depending on conditions.
-Charter guests flying into Athens benefit from the proximity of ADY's base in the capital, where Aris Drivas Yachting has been organising Aegean yacht charters since 1972 — providing the kind of institutional knowledge of these waters that only half a century of seamanship can build.
-Páros National Airport also receives seasonal flights from several European cities, allowing for flexible embarkation points.
+Antiparos fits naturally into a wider Cyclades itinerary, usually departing from Athens (Alimos Marina or Lavrion), with the crossing to the Paros–Antiparos channel inside a day's sail depending on conditions.
+Guests flying into Athens are close to the firm's base in the capital, where Aris Drivas Yachting has organised Aegean charters since 1972.
+Paros National Airport also takes seasonal flights from several European cities, for flexible embarkation.
+Contact our charter team to build an itinerary around Antiparos.

 Highlights